 BC Hydro has consulted with First Nations, the public and stakeholders on its draft Integrated Resource Plan (IRP).
 The IRP will be consistent with the provincial energy objectives formalized by the Province of B.C. in the Clean Energy Act, including electricity self-sufficiency, reduced greenhouse gas emissions and economic development.
-The IRP is currently being updated to reflect the most recent demand forecasts and is to be submitted to the Minister of Energy, Mines and Natural Gas by August 2013.
+The IRP is currently being updated to reflect the most recent demand forecasts and is to be submitted to the Minister of Energy and Mines.